 For more from Dr Beth Steels, please jump onto your preferred listening app such as iTunes to download her latest podcast

 The Expert Voice podcast series is designed to help natural healthcare practitioners remain at the cutting edge of the ever- evolving nutritional therapies industry.
 The series covers topics across lifestyle and nutrition, stress and toxicity, healthy ageing, gut health, mental health, and more.
-It focuses on the role of nutritional supplementation in helping both healthcare professionals and consumers on the journey to achieving and maintaining good health.
+It focuses on the role of nutritional supplementation in helping both healthcare professionals and their patients on the journey to achieving and maintaining good health.